pyroscope/pimp-my-box/README.md

 ## How to Use This?

 Here's the steps you need to follow to get a working installation on your target host.
-Note that this cannot be an Ansible or Linux shell 101, so if these topics are now for you refer to the usual sources like
+Note that this cannot be an Ansible or Linux shell 101, so if these topics are new for you refer to the usual sources like
 [The Debian Administrator's Handbook](http://debian-handbook.info/browse/stable/), [The Linux Command Line](http://linuxcommand.org/tlcl.php)